Climax locomotive: Class A

 These featured a steam engine unit with two vertical cylinders mounted in the center of the locomotive.
 Class A Climaxes had a frame similar to a flatcar with wooden boxcar-like bodywork built up above it to protect the crew and fuel from the elements—this could be more or less covering between locomotive to locomotive.
 The front half of the locomotive, in front of the engine unit, contained the boiler.
-In smaller examples this may have been a vertical boiler, while in larger ones a tee boiler was employed.
-Class A Climaxes were small locomotives, generally under 17 tons.
-Class A Climaxes, unlike Heisler and Shay locomotives, had two-speed gearboxes.
+Initially the boiler was vertical, but between 1893 and 1895 the design was altered to incorporate a rounded "tee" style boiler instead.
+This design was altere again circa 1904, when a square "tee" style boiler replaced the rounded style.